Aliases for VPS18 Gene

 GeneCards Summary for VPS18 Gene

-VPS18 (VPS18, CORVET/HOPS Core Subunit) is a Protein Coding gene.
+VPS18 (VPS18 Core Subunit Of CORVET And HOPS Complexes) is a Protein Coding gene.
 Diseases associated with VPS18 include Mucopolysaccharidosis, Type Iiia and Mucopolysaccharidosis Iii.
 Among its related pathways are Salmonella infection (KEGG).
 Gene Ontology (GO) annotations related to this gene include binding and syntaxin binding.
 An important paralog of this gene is VPS11.

 Plays a role in vesicle-mediated protein trafficking to lysosomal compartments including the endocytic membrane transport and autophagic pathways.
 Believed to act as a core component of the putative HOPS and CORVET endosomal tethering complexes which are proposed to be involved in the Rab5-to-Rab7 endosome conversion probably implicating MON1A/B, and via binding SNAREs and SNARE complexes to mediate tethering and docking events during SNARE-mediated membrane fusion.
 The HOPS complex is proposed to be recruited to Rab7 on the late endosomal membrane and to regulate late endocytic, phagocytic and autophagic traffic towards lysosomes.
 The CORVET complex is proposed to function as a Rab5 effector to mediate early endosome fusion probably in specific endosome subpopulations (PubMed:11382755, PubMed:23351085, PubMed:24554770, PubMed:25783203).
 Required for fusion of endosomes and autophagosomes with lysosomes (PubMed:25783203).
 Involved in dendrite development of Pukinje cells (By similarity).